-A remake of the summer classic, this low carb dirt cake recipe will blow your mind!
+Dirt cake is a quick and easy no bake dessert made with a combination of cookies, pudding, and other sweet ingredients.
+This 3 layer low carb dirt cake recipe will blow your mind!
 Crumbly chocolate cookie crust with layers of creamy peanut butter filling and chocolate pudding.
-Gluten-free and grain-free.
+Peanut butter chocolate dirt pie is a gluten-free and grain-free dessert recipe.

 A reader recently reached out over Facebook to request one because her mother always made them on her birthday.
 And she linked to a delightful one with a peanut butter layer too on The Cookin” Chicks.
 Wait, what?
 Chocolate cookies, peanut butter AND chocolate pudding?
 Well that just jumped to the head of the to-make list!
 Of course, I wasn’t about to make it with the Oreos or packaged pudding that conventional dirt cakes contain.
 But a quick look at the ingredients let me know it really wouldn’t be tough to de-carb, in the end.
 I just had to make all the layers from scratch.
 A bit more work, perhaps, but definitely worth it.

 When converting her recipe into a low carb dirt cake recipe, I tried to adhere to the spirit of the original peanut butter chocolate dirt cake recipe as much as possible, including making it a no-bake treat.
 Summer is coming and we should all be able to enjoy some deliciousness without turning our kitchens into a furnace.